roberd13/tableau-dse6-demo/README.md

 * A working Tableau Desktop install and basic Tableau understanding.
-  * You can download free Tableau trial from https://www.tableau.com/products/trial
+  * You can download a free Tableau trial from https://www.tableau.com/products/trial

 ## The Simba ODBC Driver for Apache Spark